 In today’s job market, you need to ensure you’re investing in your employees, so you can retain them.
 However, the problem seems to be that companies aren’t great at creating career paths for employees to move throughout the company, so great talent is leaving the organization.

-According to SHRM’s 2017 Employee Job Satisfaction and Engagement Report only 29% of employees are satisfied with the career advancement opportunities available to them.
+According to a Job Satisfaction Survey by the Conference Board, less than half (48%) of employees are satisfied with the career advancement opportunities available to them.

 With people leaving for career advancement with other companies, you’re left to hire externally or promote from within.
-Promoting from within saves money that would have been spent on recruiting and training efforts, and since they have already been introduced to the company culture, products and services, and processes, their ramp up time is shorter.
+Promoting from within saves money that would have been spent on recruiting and training efforts, and since the employee has already been introduced to the company culture, products and services, and processes, their ramp up time is much shorter.

 Let’s dive into what career pathing is, the benefits, and how to get started.